Tarun1027/SudokuSolver/README.md

 # Run in Gitpod

-You can also run Sudoku-GUI-Solver in Gitpod, a free online dev environment for GitHub:
+You can also run Sudoku-GUI-Solver in Gitpod, a free online dev environment for GitHub.